 Shielding Assets in Bankruptcy

-Key benefits of using trusts for asset protection include:
+Key benefits of using trusts for asset protection in an insolvency context include:

 Comparing Bankruptcy Protection Strategies

-When it comes to protecting assets from bankruptcy, several strategies can be employed.
-Trusts are just one of the tools available, and their effectiveness can be compared to other methods such as:
+When it comes to protecting assets from the consequences of insolvency, several strategies can be employed.
+Trusts are one of the most effective tools available, but they work best as part of a comprehensive approach:

 Tax Benefits Associated with Asset Protection Trusts